quchen/show-prettyprint/README.md

 Output of nested data structures by `Show` instances is often very hard to read.
-This package offers a simple function to insert line breaks and indentation into that ouput so that the semantics are unchanged, but makes it *much* easier to read.
+This package offers a simple function to insert line breaks and indentation into that output so that the semantics are unchanged, but makes it *much* easier to read.

 The package does not rely on a parser for actual Haskell; instead, it merely